olcf/foundational_hpc_skills/intro_to_sw_building/2_example/README.md

 ## Libraries

 The files `initapi.cc`, `randapi.cc`, and `randapi.hh` compose our library.
-Instead of one large source file, we hav divided it into three smaller pieces that make the softare easier to work on as it grows.
+Instead of one large source file, we have divided it into three smaller pieces that make the software easier to work on as it grows.

 ### Header files

 The file `randapi.hh` is a header file.
 A header file typically contains a list of all the functions that a library provides.
-This list is the list of ==function declarations==.
+This list is the list of **function declarations**.
 This can be referred to as an interface.
 Here we are declaring to the compiler that a function exists and how it is called (parameters and return types).

 The header is a good resource for other developers to find out how to use a library.